 The Safest Place for Mom

-The first few weeks that Evelyn was at The Arbors, Delaney would see a piece of paper with the number for Canton Moving Company on it.
+The first few weeks that Evelyn was at The Arbors, Hannah would see a piece of paper with the number for Canton Moving Company on it.
 She threatened to call a cab to take her back to her condo once, too.

-Delaney feels more at ease, too.
+Hannah feels more at ease, too.
 “I don’t have to worry about her at night,” she says.

 For tips and ideas to make having “The Talk” with your parent and siblings easier, download our eBook Having “The Talk” With your Parent: It’s Time for Assisted Living.